hazelcast/fraud-detection-onnx/README.md

 * A Hazelcast Management Center instance
 * A custom Fraud Analytics dashboard

-These container images can be deployed to the cloud provider of your choice or run locally (preferably on an AMD64 machine).
-For simplicity, we'll use AWS ECS to deploy via the familiar  `docker compose` commmand.

 ## The Hazelcast + Onnx container
 We've built a docker image preloaded with: